Cappiebara/ccau/README.md

 # Canvas Copy Automatic Userscripts

+> Notice: All new work is currently being done in the 0.2.0 branch.
+> It adds a number of safety features and generally cleaner code.
+> On the off-chance that anyone wants to make a PR, please do it there.

 Automate course copies.
 Pronounced the same as "cow."
 CCAU is divided into several sections, depending on which page(s) are targeted.
 These sections are: Discussions, Gradebook, Modules, Pages, and Taskbar.